UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 *The vocabulary of the model*

 But what exactly is a token?
 A token is generally a set of characters that the CLIP model has associated a meaning to.
-The most basic token you always while writing a conditioning is usually the ',' comma.
-The CLIP model has been trained to understand that a comma is a separator between words, and that it should be basically ignored when analyzing the meaning of the input.
-Note: commas do still have an effect on the conditioning, they in fact split sections between themselves, expecially for models that are trained over more verbose inputs.
-This is why you can use commas to separate different sections of your conditioning, like "a cat, a dog, a bird" and the model will hopefully generate an image that contains all three animals.
+The most basic token you always use while writing a conditioning is the `,` comma.
+The CLIP model has been trained to understand that a comma is a separator between words and that it should be basically ignored when analyzing the meaning of the input.

+*Note: commas do still have an effect on the conditioning, they in fact split a conditioning prompt into sections, this is expecially true for models that are trained over more verbose inputs.
+This is why you can use commas to separate different sections of your conditioning, like "a cat, a dog, a bird" and the model will hopefully generate an image that contains all three animals.*

 ### "Clip Styles"